 We have centres in Horintana, Kalatala and Dacope Union.
-All three are cyclone-proof buildings which double as pre-schools and community centres.
+All three are cyclone-proof buildings which double as pre-schools and community centres, in disadvantaged rural communities.
 Our partners, supported by Global Care, operate a total of six pre-schools across the area, offering basic education and giving children the skills and motivation to go on to formal government schools.
 While an estimated 21% of children drop out of school before completing primary education in Bangladesh, the drop out rate for children who have attended one of our partners’ pre-schools is just 2%.

 In Horintana we also care for up to 30 orphaned and abandoned boys at the Home of Love.

 We encourage self-sufficiency at the project and empower local families to develop sustainable incomes.
-Initiatives include: chicken egg farm, fish lake, a goat scheme, micro-finance project for local enterprises, water melon and other fresh produce.
+Initiatives include: paddy fields, a chicken egg farm, fish lake, a goat scheme, micro-finance project for local enterprises, growing water melon and other fresh produce.